-1. Choose a tasty haggis to be delivered to your door.
+1. Choose a good quality haggis to be delivered to your door.

-All the haggis we stock are made from the finest ingredients.
-For deliveries within the UK, we’d recommend Macsween, and for deliveries in Europe and overseas, Grants haggis and Stalys haggis maintain their warm, earthy flavours the best.
+All the haggis we stock is made from the finest ingredients.
+For deliveries within the UK, we’d recommend Macsween, and for deliveries in Europe and overseas, tinned haggis maintains its warm, earthy flavours the best.